SamagraX-Stencil/stencil-web/CONTRIBUTION.md

 ## Contributing

 The Stencil-UI code is open-source.
 We are committed to a transparent development process and highly appreciate any contributions.
-Whether you are helping us fix bugs, proposing new features, improving our documentation or spreading the word - we would love to have you as a part of the Samagra community.
+Whether you are helping us fix bugs, proposing new features, improving our documentation, or spreading the word - we would love to have you as a part of the Samagra community.

-- Bug Report: If you see an error message or encounter an issue while using Stencil-UI, please create a [bug report]( https://github.com/SamagraX-Stencil/stencil-web/issues/new).
+-** Bug Report**: If you see an error message or encounter an issue while using Stencil-UI, please create a [bug report]( https://github.com/SamagraX-Stencil/stencil-web/issues/new).

-- Feature Request: If you have an idea or if there is a capability that is missing and would make development easier and more robust, please submit a [feature request]( https://github.com/SamagraX-Stencil/stencil-web/issues/new).
+- **Feature Request**: If you have an idea or if there is a capability that is missing and would make development easier and more robust, please submit a [feature request]( https://github.com/SamagraX-Stencil/stencil-web/issues/new).

-- Documentation Request: If you're reading the Stencil-UI docs and feel like you're missing something, please submit a [documentation request](https://github.com/SamagraX-Stencil/stencil-web/issues/new).
+- **Documentation Request**: If you're reading the Stencil-UI docs and feel like you're missing something, please submit a [documentation request](https://github.com/SamagraX-Stencil/stencil-web/issues/new).

 Not sure where to start?
 Join our discord and we will help you get started!

 ## License

 This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-Thank you for using My Monorepo!
+Thank you for using Stencil_UI.
 If you have any questions or feedback, feel free to open an issue.